Blodgett endorses Tucker for district attorney

 He co-led the Special State Commission on Adolescent Crime.
 Tucker said he has worked in partnership with the district attorney, Essex County sheriff, municipal chiefs of police, and local nonprofit organizations to strengthen and improve the criminal justice system.

 Blodgett, recently named 2022 Prosecutor of the Year by the National District Attorney's Association, was first elected to office in 2002.
-For 20 years, Blodgett he has worked to confront the opiate epidemic, domestic violence, auto insurance fraud and gun violence through prosecution, diversion and partnerships with schools, police and community leaders, according to the statement.
+For 20 years, Blodgett he has worked to confront the opiate epidemic, domestic violence, auto insurance fraud and gun violence through prosecution, diversion and partnerships with schools, police and community leaders to fight crime, according to the statement.